 Viability Of Seeds Chart

-After you’re done with your seed viability test, you can plant the seed that germinated if you want to.
+After you’re done with your seed viability test, you can plant the seeds that germinated if you want to.
 Just be careful not to break off any of the delicate roots.

 Related Post: Tips For Starting Seeds Indoors